A Love for My Patients and Their Smiles

 Above all, I am proud that my team and I have the common goal of helping our patients attain and maintain great oral and overall health and wonderful smiles.

 My favorite part of being a dentist is being part of my patients’ lives.
-I love the relationships I have with each person, each family, in our practice.
+I love the relationships I have with each person in our practice.
 I love that every six months or so I get to catch up on their lives.
+I have patients that I have grown older with.
 I have families where I’m seeing the children of patients I first saw as children.
 I have families where I see four generations.
 I am honored by these friendships and treasure each.

 Education and Continuing Education